 - 1. A multiplier of 1.6 is applied to the average MPS salary point to estimate the cost of resident site staff cost supplied by the consultants.
-(As at now, MPS point 38 = \$67,370 per month and MPS point 14 = \$23,285 per month.) - 2.
+(Subject to approval of the Finance Committee, MPS point 38 = \$71,385 per month and MPS point 14 = \$24,380 per month.) - 2.
 The consultants' staff cost for the contract administration is calculated in accordance with the existing consultancy agreement for the design and construction of 756CL.
 The construction phase of the assignment will only be executed upon Finance Committee's approval to upgrade 756CL to Category A. - 3.
 The actual man-months and actual costs will only be known after completion of the construction works.